-This protocol has been developed by the Office of Animal Resources (OAR) and Environmental Health & Safety (EHS) for use of recombinant DNA and/or biological organisms in rodents, when assigned to Animal Biosafety Level 2a (ABSL2a).
+This protocol has been developed by the Office of Animal Resources (OAR) and Environmental Health & Safety (EHS) for use of recombinant/synthetic nucleic acid molecules and/or biological organisms in rodents, when assigned to Animal Biosafety Level 2a (ABSL2a).

 Research Staff and OAR Personnel

-- In advance, contact the facility supervisor to arrange for appropriate housing of the animals after exposure.
+- In advance of administration of any agents covered under this protocol, contact the facility supervisor to arrange for appropriate housing of the animals after exposure.

-- Animals that will not be exposed to the agent (e.g., control animals) must not be housed in OAR’s animal biocontainment room.
+- Animals that will not be exposed to the agent (e.g., control animals) should not be housed in OAR’s animal biocontainment room.

 - Transporting live animals outside of the biocontainment room should not be done unless approved by an OAR veterinarian.
-Barrier housed animals cannot leave the OAR housing facility.
 Following prior approval by OAR veterinary staff, a procedure room within the barrier facility may be used.
 The following procedure must be used when transporting animals outside of the ABSL2a room:

-- Animals are placed in clean cage(s) and dirty caging is left in the room for routine husbandry sanitation.
+- Animals are placed in clean cage(s) including clean caging components and feed and dirty caging is left in the room for routine husbandry sanitation.

-- Cages are wrapped completely in a disposable drape; drape needs to be secured around the cage with tape.
+- Cages are wrapped completely in a disposable drape (available through OAR); drape needs to be secured around the cage with tape.

 - Cages are transported on a cart; the cart should not be brought into the ABSL2a room when retrieving the animals.